Skip to Content

 If you like historical fiction, especially books that take place in somewhat of a dual timeframe, you may absolutely love Winter Garden by Kristin Hannah as much as I did.

-I thought this book was unique in the way that the author wove the fairytale in as part of the earlier timeframe portrayed in the book.
+I thought this book was unique in the way that the author wrote the fairytale in as part of the earlier timeframe portrayed in the book.
 I found this book heartwarming, uplifting, and a wonderful opportunity to consider mother, daughter, and sister relationships in any family.

 This book is a treasure!
 And I’m going to have to delve further into reading more Kristin Hannah books as soon as possible.